-17.1 Requests for a Leave or Extension Leaves.
-There are various types of Leave of One Semester or More.

-- (a) For a leave of one semester or more, an employee shall make a written request not less than 120 days prior tothat the beginning of the proposed university offers.
-Employees are responsible for completing all necessary paperwork, informing their supervisors of their leave, if practicable. - (b) For an extension of a leave of one semester or more, an employee shall make a written request not less than sixty days request, and meeting deadlines before the end of the leave, if practicable. - (c) The University shall approve or deny such request in writing not later than thirty daysand after receipt of the request. - (d) leave.
-An absence without approved leave or extension of leave shall subject the employee to the provisions of the Discipline Article 16. - (e) \\\\An employee's request for use of leave for an event covered by the provisions of the Family and Medical Leave Act (FMLA) of 1993 (Public Law 103-3) shall be submitted and responded to in accordance with the provisions of the FMLA and its implementing regulations.
+17.1 Leaves.
+There are various types of leave that the university offers.
+Employees are responsible for completing all necessary paperwork, informing their supervisors of their leave request, and meeting deadlines before and after the leave.
+An absence without approved leave or extension of leave shall subject the employee to the provisions of the Discipline Article 16.
+An employee's request for use of leave for an event covered by the provisions of the Family and Medical Leave Act (FMLA) of 1993 (Public Law 103-3) shall be submitted and responded to in accordance with the provisions of the FMLA and its implementing regulations.
 When an employee is absent with a serious health condition and wishes to request FMLA protection or is absent more than 10 days due to illness or injury, a Medical or Parental Leave Request Form and a UCF Medical Certification Form must be submitted to Human Resources as soon as practicable.
-When an employee's illness/injury may be covered by the Americans with Disabilities Act, the provisions of Public Law 101-336 shall apply.
+When an employee's illness/injury may be covered by the Americans with Disabilities Act (ADA), the provisions of ADA shall apply.